From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems: Mapping the Design Space of Evidence Collection using an Adversarial Model

 Unfortunately, these approaches only authenticate message content but fail to sufficiently verify identity.
-In other words, moderators cannot be sure that the participants in recorded images are truly the ones involved in the incident.
+In other words, moderators do not verify that the participants in recorded images are truly the ones involved in the incident.
 Because most social media platforms display only a user's avatar and username instead of their full account identifier on conversation interfaces, malicious users can easily mimic these visual cues with a fake account to forge conversations.
-While Unmochon~\cite{sultana2021unmochon} attempts to extract account identifiers from the website URL of Facebook Messenger, this approach cannot be generalized to other platforms and conversations beyond direct messages.
+Unmochon~\cite{sultana2021unmochon} partially addresses this by extracting account identifiers from Facebook Messenger’s URL when capturing screenshots of direct messages.
+However, this technique does not generalize to other platforms like Discord or to group chats, where URLs typically do not indicate participant identities.

 When platforms do not take the initiative to implement such features, third-party tools can help enable client-side authentication.
 Web automation techniques can be used to collect evidence while preserving the chain of custody~\cite{pu2023dilogics, yeh2009sikuli}.
 After users specify the conversation scope and involved parties, such tools could automatically record the screen, first scrolling through the selected conversation, then opening each user profile to display their account identifiers.
 By sending the resultant recording directly to moderators, we can then prevent users from tampering with it.